lsantos2000/langgraph-demo/README.md

 # LangGraph Demo Application

-A simple demo application using LangGraph and LangChain to create a basic conversational AI.
+A simple demo application using LangGraph and LangChain to create a basic conversational AI, plus a jmeter suite.

 ## Setup